octoenergy/import-recursion-demo/README.md

 Depending on the values of the recursion limit and chain length, `RecursionError` may be raised.
 The number of the module from which the error was raised shows how long the import chain was before the recursion limit was hit.

+## Specifying the Python version

+UV supports running the project with a specific Python version like this:

+`uv run --python 3.12.7 src/{project_name}/main.py`

 # Analysis

 Running this script in CPython 3.12.7 for various recursion limits shows a linear relationship between the